Honeyssingh/Emoticon-Language-Interpreter/README.md

-# Final Practicum CSCI 3155 Summer 2024 (language testing)
-Welcome to the CSCI 3155 Summer 2024 final practicum.
-In this exercise you will work on teams to design, develop and test a small domain specific language (DSL) to the specification provided.
-Throughout this practicum, if you have questions, you are actively encouraged to ask the course staff.
-The document below lists "**`minimum`**" features for your language.
-You are of course welcome to create a more complex language than what is described below.

 ## Language Design
 Your language design team has defined an operational semantic to the following specification.
 Your task is to review the specification and author extensive test for the intended semantic.